Biography of Cecil L. Ragland

 CCCMan, Company 2383, Camp SP-26, Quantico, Virginia

-I joined the C.C.C. in May of 1936.
 I left my home in Perkinsville, Virginia, to report to Army Doctors in Richmond.
 My cousin, Edward Sargent, from Crozier, Virginia, joined at the time that I did.
 We left Richmond on the Southern train to proceed to West Point, Virginia.
 There to board ship to take us to Baltimore, Maryland.
 We arrived there in the cold gray dawn.
 At this point we felt like two small boys far from home.

 The B&O railroad transported us to Fort Meade, Maryland.
 While there we lived in tents and learned some basic army rules.